 If you have a traditional individual retirement account or IRA, you may have considered converting to a Roth IRA.
-With a conversion, investors are able to move money out of a traditional IRA, pay taxes on the funds at ordinary federal and state rates, and move it into the Roth where it will grow tax-free.
+With a conversion, investors are able to move money out of a traditional IRA, pay taxes on the funds at ordinary federal and state rates, and move it into the Roth, where it will grow tax-free.
 You can make future withdrawals from a Roth IRA tax-free as long as you meet certain qualifications.

 A Roth IRA conversion can make a lot of sense for some.
 On the other hand, there are certain cases when it makes no sense at all.
 Before you convert to a Roth, ask yourself these questions.

-Am I near retirement and in need of IRA income?
+Am I Near Retirement and in Need of IRA Income?

-If you're approaching retirement or and need your IRA money to live on, it's unwise to convert to a Roth.
+If you're approaching retirement or need your IRA money to live on, it's unwise to convert to a Roth.
 Because you are paying taxes on your funds, converting to a Roth costs money.
 It takes a certain number of years before the money you pay upfront is justified by the tax savings.
 If you are taking retirement income, you increase that timeline.
 To get a sense of whether you are better off converting, a Roth conversion calculator can help.

 Be sure to review your current and projected income tax bracket before converting a traditional IRA to a Roth IRA.
 You can use this Federal Income Tax Table Guide or information from your most recent tax return to determine your marginal tax bracket.
 Then, complete a budget plan for retirement to estimate your anticipated tax bracket based on your projected retirement income plan.

-Can I afford the taxes?
+Can I Afford the Taxes?

 A Roth IRA conversion can be costly, because you must pay taxes on your existing IRA.
 Ideally, the money should not come out of your retirement savings.
 If you have to use funds from your traditional IRA in order to pay the taxes it will cost you to convert to a Roth, you're better off letting the funds sit tight.

-Will I be in a lower tax bracket in the future?
+Will I Be in a Lower Tax Bracket in the Future?

+If you think you will retire in a lower income tax bracket than you are in now, it doesn’t make sense to convert.
 You will pay higher taxes on the conversion than you would if you were to withdraw the money from your traditional IRA at retirement.